doctorfree/MirrorCommand/README.md

 the prerequisite packaging development environment.
 Once packages have been created in the source repository they can be installed by executing the `./Install` command.
 Packages can be removed with `./Uninstall`.

+#### ALSA audio input and output devices configuration
+The MirrorCommandLine installation attempts to detect and configure ALSA audio input and output devices.
+Currently this automated ALSA configuration is limited to USB audio devices such as a microphone, webcam, or DAC.

+The installation process will modify `/etc/asound.conf` if it detects USB audio devices not correctly configured.
+In addition, the installation process will setup a system service that runs every time the system boots, checks the ALSA configuration in `/etc/asound.conf`, and corrects it if necessary.
+This system service attempts to compensate for shifting audio device numbers over system reboots.

+No changes are made to individual users' `.asoundrc` in their home directories.
+If you wish to override the settings configured by the `asound-conf` system service you can do so by creating an `.asoundrc` file in your home directory and managing the ALSA audio device settings there.

+To disable the `asound-conf` system service, issue the command:

+`sudo systemctl disable asound-conf`

 ### Post installation configuration